quantiota/AI-Agent-Farm/doc/it-admin/nginx/microserver/readme.md

 The standalone configuration file **/etc/nginx/sites-available/default** is used to handle HTTP and HTTPS traffic for multiple domains **(vscode.domain.tld, questdb.domain.tld, and grafana.domain.tld)**.
 It includes server blocks for each domain, each specifying SSL/TLS encryption, SSL certificates, and proxying requests to backend servers.

 The configuration starts by redirecting HTTP traffic to HTTPS for all domain names.
-It then sets up the HTTPS server blocks for JupyterHub, Questdb, and Grafana, respectively.
+It then sets up the HTTPS server blocks for VS Code, Questdb, and Grafana, respectively.

 For VS Code **(vscode.domain.tld)**, the server block proxies requests to the backend server running on **http://127.0.0.1:8000**, sets the necessary headers for proxying and WebSocket communication, and allows access to /.well-known for Let's Encrypt host verification.